Galgain-edu/Pi-hole-homelab/README.md

 - Set up a DNS-based ad blocker using Pi-hole in a local virtualized lab environment
 - Explore Ubuntu Server administration and systemd tools
 - Practice network interface configuration using bridged adapters
-- Prepare for FROps interviews by building hands-on troubleshooting and bash experience

 ---